January 23, 2024

 Do You Need a Permit for an EV Charger in California?

-If you want to upgrade your home with a Level 2 EV charging station, you’ll need to obtain a permit from your local government to ensure that your EV charger installation project follows NEC and local requirements.
+Yes, if you want to upgrade your home with a Level 2 EV charging station, you’ll need to obtain a permit from your local government to ensure that your EV charger installation project follows NEC and local requirements.
 While it may seem like this is an unnecessary step, having a permit and proper inspection helps ensure that your EV charger installation is up to code and properly installed for the safety of you and your home.

 Having your licensed electrical contractor pull the permit adds an extra layer of protection to you and your EV charger installation, as it ensures that they are accountable for any errors in filing instead of you.
 Working with a licensed electrician also ensures that if anything does go wrong, your EV charger installation and any damages or injuries will be covered by insurance.